streetsidesoftware/cspell/rfc/rfc-0005 named configurations/README.md

 ## Problem

-It is not currently possible to provide groups of settings that can be defined in one configuration file and used conditionally in another.
+It is not currently possible to provide groups of settings that can be defined in one configuration file and used conditionally within the same or in another configuration file.

 There are times when a dictionary / plug-in might want to publish multiple configurations or provide the ability to reuse part of a configuration.